 Understanding planet habitability is a true multi-disciplinary endeavour.
 It requires knowledge of the planetary composition, to distinguish terrestrial planets from non-habitable gaseous mini-Neptunes, and of the atmospheric properties of planets.

 PLATO will be leading this effort by combining:

-- planet detection and radius determination from photometric transits of planets in orbit around bright stars (V < 11),
+- planet detection and radii determination from photometric transits of planets in orbit around bright stars (V < 11),

 - determination of planet masses from ground-based radial velocity follow-up,

 - determination of accurate stellar masses, radii, and ages from asteroseismology, and